MegApril/hospital-util/README.md

-# Riverside Medical Center Maternal and Neonatal Utilization and Cost Analysis
+# Maternal and Neonatal Outcomes by Intervention Type

-## Project Background
+## Project Overview
 Riverside Regional Medical Center is a 350-bed, academic hospital in the Midwest specializing in advanced maternal and child healthcare for over 25 years.
 With over 5,000 annual deliveries, including a significant proportion of high-risk cases, Riverside faces rising costs and complex resource demands.

-This analysis identifies conditions, diagnoses, and procedures that contribute most to hospital costs and lengths of stay.
-Insights and recommendations for further analysis will be forwarded to Clinical Leadership, Finance, and Operations.
+This analysis investigates associations between maternal interventions (like induced labor or cesarean delivery) and neonatal outcomes (such as NICU admission or APGAR score)

-To complete this analysis, hospital billing and clinical data were used and can be found in the repository.
+To complete this analysis, clinical data was used and can be found in the repository.

 ## Northstar metrics
 The following metrics were selected to measure utilization, cost efficiency, and outcomes.